-In order to make the best use of our time together on the mat, please arrive 10-15 minutes before the class start time to get settled, especially if it’s your first time to the studio as you’ll be required to sign a waiver.
+In order to make the best use of our time together on the mat, please arrive 15 minutes before the class start time to get settled, especially if it’s your first time to the studio as you’ll be required to sign a waiver (better yet, download the waiver ahead of time and bring it with you for faster check-in).

 This class is based on a variety of sequential movements that link postures with breath to form a continuous flow.
 Vinyasa Flow yoga invites the body to naturally stretch, strengthen and develop a sense of balance and ease.
 This accessible yet challenging practice is invigorating and powerful.
 Some yoga experience is recommended.